dfinke/PSAI/Public/Arc/README.md

 ## Skills

+Arc discovers skills by scanning the following paths in order:

+1. `$HOME/.powershell/skills/` - User-specific skills in the home directory
+2. `./.github/powershell/skills/` - Repository-specific skills under `.github`
+3. `./.powershell/skills/` - Local skills in the current directory

-Skills are defined in `./skills/` subdirectories with `SKILL.md` files containing:
+Skills are defined in subdirectories containing `SKILL.md` files with:

 - YAML frontmatter with name, description, and allowed-tools
 - Markdown documentation